UchechukwuUdenze/NHS_PostProcessing/README.md

 ## Contact

-For questions, inquiries regarding the usasge of these repositories feel free to use the [discussion](https://github.com/Udenze-Uchechukwu/NHS_PostProcessing/discussions) board or reach me by email Uchechukwu.Udenze@ec.gc.ca if its urgents or requires special attantion.
+For questions, inquiries regarding the usasge of these repositories feel free to use the [discussion](https://github.com/Udenze-Uchechukwu/NHS_PostProcessing/discussions) board or reach me by email Uchechukwu.Udenze@ec.gc.ca if its urgents or requires special attention.
 For bug reports and feature requests, please open an [issue](https://github.com/Udenze-Uchechukwu/NHS_PostProcessing/issues) on the GitHub page